 - Don’t buy an eye cream packaged in a jar.
 Jar packaging allows brilliant anti-aging ingredients, like retinol, plant oils, and antioxidants, to begin deteriorating the moment you open the jar; plus there’s the hygiene issue each time you dip your finger (or spatula) into the jar.

 - For daytime, look for an eye cream that offers broad-spectrum sun protection and is rated SPF 30 or greater.
 If you can’t find one you like, apply a thin layer of your regular eye cream, and follow with your daytime moisturizer with sunscreen, being sure it’s fragrance free.

-- Surprise: Not everyone needs an eye cream!
+- Surprise: Not everyone needs an eye cream.
 If the moisturizer and/or serum you use are well formulated and fragrance free, you can use them around the eyes, too.
 The exception is if the facial moisturizer and serum you use aren’t emollient or enriched enough for your eye area.
-Eye area skin that’s drier, shows a loss of firmness, and shows dark circles requires a more luxurious, enhanced formula for optimum visible improvement—that’s where the best eye creams excel.
+Eye area skin that’s drier, shows a loss of firmness, and shows dark circles requires a more luxurious, enhanced formula for optimum visible improvement—that’s where the best eye cream excels.